 And Some More Kennel Cleaning!

 Now I begin to clean the 40 x 40 playground.
-All toys are piled up, all pieces of furniture are leaned up on the side of the house.
+All toys are piled up, all pieces of furniture are cleaned up on the side of the house.
 The area is hosed.
 Bleach is put into the already full water buckets to ensure they stay sterile.
 Once the area is scooped, it is hosed and the bleach water is poured all over the playground.
 I then leave to let it sit.

 This is about a 5% mix of bleach and is done once a day to ensure no bacteria can grow.
 When scooping, the fecal material is observed to ensure nothing unusual is happening.
 This is one reason why the dogs going potty on the cement is ideal.
 Fecal material tells a story and should be observed daily.